dylanprole/formula-one-analytics/README.md

 Note: Staging and production infrastructure is deployed using GitHub actions as a CI/CD tool.

 ## Data ingestion (Batch)
-Batch / Workflow orchestration
-- 0 points: No workflow orchestration
-- 2 points: Partial workflow orchestration: some steps are orchestrated, some run manually
-- 4 points: End-to-end pipeline: multiple steps in the DAG, uploading data to data lake
+The data ingestion is run in multiple steps, and orchestrated within a Docker file.

+The following steps are done for data ingestions:
+- [Ingest data]() from custom CSV API to GCS data lake.
+- [Load data]() from data lake to Google BigQuery.

+To perform data ingestion, a docker file can be built and run by running the following commands inside [/data_ingestion](./data_ingestion):
+- `docker build -t f1-data:latest .`
+- `docker run f1-data:latest`

+This will build a docker container and run both Python scripts inside of the container, allowing the data ingestion pipeline to be run from any platform where Docker is installed.

 ## Data warehouse
 Google BigQuery has been used for the data warehouse tool in this project.

-The data is arranged using [Medallion Architecture](https://www.databricks.com/glossary/medallion-architecture) where each stage of data transformation has improved data quality.

-The transformations of this data is done by using dbt.
+The data is arranged using [Medallion Architecture](https://www.databricks.com/glossary/medallion-architecture) where each stage of data transformation is performed using dbt.

 #### Partitioning
 Tables are also partitioned to improve their performance.
 For example, the "F1 Driver Standings" table is partitioned by race season, as shown in the model config of [f1_driver_standings.sql](./transformations/gold/models/marts/f1_driver_standings.sql).

 Race season was selected for partitioning as the dashboard utilizes filters which filter on race season, hence less data is queried if the table is partitioned this way.

-## Transformations (dbt, spark, etc)
+## Transformations (dbt)
 The tool used for transformation of data in this project is dbt.

 This tool allows all code to be version controlled, and transformations to be done sequentially.